yoyoberenguer/Water-Ripple-Effect/README.md

 # Water ripple effect and seabed distortion

-Below GIF is made with PygameShader (GPU shader ==> wave_gpu method).
+Below GIF made with PygameShader (GPU shader ==> wave_gpu method).
 Wave_gpu method is the cython method developped in this github page ported to CUDA for higher resolutions and better perforamces.
 For a full demo install PygameShader and run the demo PygameShader/Demo/GPU_demo_ripple.py